GSA/digitalgov.gov/content/events/2023/03/2023-03-16-teaching-inclusive-language-through-automation.md

 ---
-title: Teaching inclusive language through automation
+title: DRAFT \\\ Teaching inclusive language through automation
 deck: ""
 kicker: COMMUNICATORS
 summary: Join us as we learn about our Inclusion Bot and how it helps to create